OpenShip/documentation/docs/shipping.md

 # Shipping

-Use a proxy and it's mapper to create a shipment.
+Use a proxy and, it's mapper to create a shipment.

 ```python
 from purplship.domain.entities import Shipment